apify/apify-docs/sources/academy/tutorials/apify_scrapers/web_scraper.md

 ```

 We want to run this until the `waitFor()` function throws, so that's why we use a `while(true)` loop.
 We're also not
-interested in the error, because we're expecting it, so we just ignore it and print a log message instead.
+interested in the error, because we're expecting it, so we ignore it and print a log message instead.

 You might be wondering what's up with the `timeoutMillis`.
 Well, for the first page load, we want to wait longer,
 so that all the page's JavaScript has had a chance to execute, but for the other iterations, the JavaScript is
-already loaded and we're just waiting for the page to re-render so waiting for `2` seconds is enough to confirm
+already loaded and we're waiting for the page to re-render so waiting for `2` seconds is enough to confirm
 that the button is not there.
 We don't want to stall the scraper for `20` seconds just to make sure that there's
 no button.